-As in the simple model, it is instructive to consider two objects: a type a worker's value of being employed at a job of type N with wage w ( $V_N(a, w)$ ), and the total value to the worker and the firm when B = R and match productivity is
+As in the simple model, it is instructive to consider two objects: a type a worker's value of being employed at a job of type N with wage w ($V_N(a, w)$), and the total value to the worker and the firm when B = R and match productivity is θ (T(θ)).
+Beginning with the latter object, we can write:

-$^{10}$ In particular, these results apply when firms are characterized by some productivity that is shared across matches and make their protocol choice ex-post, as in Doniger (2015).
+$^{^{10}}$ In particular, these results apply when firms are characterized by some productivity that is shared across matches and make their protocol choice ex-post, as in Doniger (2015).

-&lt;sup>11As is well-known in models of this type, this assumption guarantees that values and wages are multiplicatively separable in a (Postel-Vinay and Robin, 2002)
+11As is well-known in models of this type, this assumption guarantees that values and wages are multiplicatively separable in a (Postel-Vinay and Robin, 2002)